How Sex Addiction Treatment in Beverly Hills, Irvine, and Newport Beach Can Help

 Withdrawal brings up negative feelings and sensations.
 People who go through sex addiction withdrawal report increased anxiety, restlessness, agitation, depression, and cravings.

 When someone is going through withdrawal, their risk of relapsing increases.
-Seeing a therapist helps you deal with the negative feelings brought on by withdrawal.
-Plus, a therapist can suggest relapse prevention skills you never considered before.
+Seeing a psychologist helps you deal with the negative feelings brought on by withdrawal.
+Plus, a psychologist can suggest relapse prevention skills you never considered before.

 Heal Your Relationships